REFILE-GLOBAL MARKETS-Euro at four-month high after German ruling

 "Today's positive ruling from the court solidifies the view that European officials are getting control over the sovereign debt crisis," said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.

 The euro climbed to $1.2936, its highest since mid-May.
-The currenncy has recovered more than 7.0 percent fropm a two-year low of around $1.2040 in July, after the European Central Bank's pledge to do whatever it takes to preserve the euro zone.
+The currency has recovered more than 7.0 percent from a two-year low of around $1.2040 in July, after the European Central Bank's pledge to do whatever it takes to preserve the euro zone.

 European stocks touched a 14-month high and yields on Spanish and Italian debt fell after the German court decision.